Business is blooming for 1-800-Flowers.com

 1-800-Flowers.com, the e-commerce floral, plant and gift provider, is charting an innovative course in the engagement economy by creating opportunities for connection.

 To foster collaboration and meet growing demand, Shah and his teams turned to Slack.
-‘Slack added rocket fuel to our capabilities, speeding up decision-making so that we could respond to market needs faster,’ he says.
-By moving to the platform, the 1-800-Flowers.com brand was able to drive cohesion across teams, capitalise on creative opportunities and identify new ways to show appreciation.
+“Slack added rocket fuel to our capabilities, speeding up decision-making so that we could respond to market needs faster,” he says.
+By moving to the platform, the 1-800-Flowers.com brand was able to drive cohesion across teams, capitalize on creative opportunities and identify new ways to show appreciation.

 Solving complex problems by breaking down silos